Alogani/dashboard-web/README.md

 - Some portions of the codebase were initially generated with AI assistance and will require further refinement
 - Not recommended for production use without thorough review and testing

+## Deployment

+The `package` directory contains several utilities to simplify deployment:
+- Nginx configuration for reverse proxy with SSL
+- Fail2ban integration
+- Example configuration file
+- Simple installation script (`install.sh`) for alpine linux
+- openrc file for using dashboard-web as a service in alpine linux

 ## License

 Copyright © Alogani.
 All rights reserved.